How to Water Mint Plants – Avoid Over or Under Watering

 Yes, it can.
 Like most other plants, mint can be overwatered and as a result, suffer from severe damage such as root rot (which we’ll get into later).

-As we briefly mentioned earlier, you should only be watering your mint plant twice a week, only increasing its water intake if the top layer of soil is dry.
+As I briefly mentioned earlier, you should only be watering your mint plant twice a week, only increasing its water intake if the top layer of soil is dry.
 Even with this, you should never exceed watering your mint plant more than three times a week, regardless of whether it’s planted inside or out.

 If you’re worried about whether or not you have overwatered your mint plant, here are some common signs to watch out for: